Welcome! We are delighted that you have come to St Stephen’s!

 No!
 We welcome anyone regardless of their beliefs.
 We hope you learn a little more of our faith as Christians when you visit, but we totally respect an individual’s own beliefs and think everyone must make up their minds for themselves.

 We have written an accessibility page specifically to answer some of these questions.

 12. I really enjoyed it.
 How do I find out more?

-Please fill in a ‘hello’ card.
-Any of the Welcome Team will be able to help you with this (these are the people wearing badges and T-shirts at the back who gave you a notice sheet!).
+Please take one of our ‘Welcome’ packs and fill out the enclosed ‘Hello’ card.
+Any of the Welcome Team will be able to help you with this (these are the people wearing badges at the back who gave you a notice sheet!).
 We will then let you know of anything else going on in church life that maybe of interest.

 If you have any other questions, get in touch.